chrissobolewski/htmm/_notes/Lifestyle creep.md

 ---

 Bad news is, this is in our nature.
-It's [Parkinson's Law](/parkinson's%20law){: .internal-link} in practice.
+It's [[Parkinson's Law]] in practice.
 Just replace "work" with "expenses" and "time" with "income". *[[Expenses]] expand as to fill all available income.*

 ---